 The Insurance Company Fails to Respond within 21 Days: It is possible for your claim to be denied without any written notice to you.
 If your employer or its insurance company fails to file documents with the Department of Labor and Industry, your claim is effectively denied under the law, even if medical bills are being paid by the insurance company.
 In such cases, your right to wage loss and medical benefits can expire if you fail to assert your rights in an appropriate and timely manner.
 If you are unclear as to the status of your claim, you should assume that it has been denied and you should retain an attorney to protect your rights.

 You have the right to have the denial of your claim reviewed in court by a Workers’ Compensation Judge.
 To win your case, it is necessary to present factual and expert medical testimony in a courtroom setting.
 It is extremely important to have an experienced courtroom attorney representing you, because the insurance company will have an experienced and aggressive trial lawyers working for them.
 At Woomer & Talarico we have been investigating and litigating denied claims for decades.
 If we believe that your claim was denied unjustly, we can help prove your case in court.
+Contact us today for a FREE no obligation consultation.

 Potential Workers’ Compensation Benefits